Sourcing has quickly become one of the most critical elements of talent management. Learn why sourcing is so important to any TA team.

 What is Sourcing, and How is it Different from Recruiting?

 Rather than being distinct from recruiting, sourcing is a subset of the recruiting function.
-If your organization hasn’t made sourcing a specialized role, it should at least recognize sourcing and recruiting as distinct activities.
+If your organization hasn’t made sourcing talent a specialized role, it should at least recognize sourcing and recruiting as distinct activities.
 Sourcers and recruiters have different KPIs, employ different strategies, and require different skills.
 Sourcing entails the following activities (among others):

 - Searching for qualified talent through public databases such as LinkedIn, online communities, social media profiles, competing companies, and more.
 This demands a working knowledge of search strings and data mining.